Alfred Square, St Kilda: South Africa (2nd Boer) War Memorial

 The memorial was unveiled on 12 March 1905, by the Victorian Governor, Major-General Hon.
 Sir Reginald Arthur James Talbot, K.C.B.
-The Sixth Australian Regiment provided a guard of honour of 280 men and the St. Kilda Boys' Naval Brigade played "The Death of Nelson," and the united choirs of All Saints, Holy Trinity and Christ Churches sang the "Old Hundredth," and "God Save the King."
+The Sixth Australian Regiment provided a guard of honor of 280 men and the St. Kilda Boys' Naval Brigade played "The Death of Nelson," and the united choirs of All Saints, Holy Trinity and Christ Churches sang the "Old Hundredth," and "God Save the King."
 After the Governor's speech, he unloosened the Union Jack furled around the Memorial, and the eight buglers of the A.I.R. blew the "Last Post," the soldiers' "Good Night!
 Good Night!".

 Victoria Cross Monument

 In 1985, a monument named as the Victoria Cross Monument was erected and dedicated "In memory of all Australians who died in war so that we may have peace".
 The monument depicts a white sculpted figure of a soldier bearing a rifle above his head and was designed by Peter Schipperheyn.
 It lists Victoria Cross recipients from St Kilda including Albert Jacka on the right side and the titles of conflicts with numbers of St Kilda dead on the left side.